 Awards generally comprise the next biggest expense.
 We want the awards to be appropriate for a Championship Show – this means nice neck sashes for the overall champions, trophies/other high-end awards or Champion and Reserve, and high-quality rosettes for those who do well in the individual trials.

 We are planning to produce and print keepsake Show Programs to help commemorate the Championship.
 The cost to design and print the high-quality show programs is budgeted at $2000, an amount based on prior events of this stature.
 As always, there is also an insurance premium to pay as well as a variety of office supplies (one goes through quite a bit of ink at a show this large!).

 Do you like the idea of cash prizes?
-Entries in either the North American Championship or Non-Championship division are encouraged to enter the optional $100 Pay-To-Play Dressage and EOH Sweepstakes.
+Entries in all Levels at the North American Championship are encouraged to enter the optional $100 Pay-To-Play Dressage and EOH Sweepstakes.
 For the Sweepstakes, competitors’ Dressage and EOH scores will be added together (the Speed trial will not be included in the Sweepstakes to enable Intro level riders to compete as well).
 All sweepstakes money contributed will be paid out to the TOP FIVE finishers, based on their Dressage and EOH scores combined, regardless of level.
-Examples of payout amounts, based on different # of people entering the Sweepstakes, will be displayed in a table in the Show Premium (coming soon!).
+Examples of payout amounts, based on different # of people entering the Sweepstakes, are displayed below.

 ENTRIES CLOSE July 22, 2020!